-These sections describe the recommended treatments for different types of non-invasive and invasive breast cancer.
+The sections below describe the recommended treatments based on different breast cancer diagnoses:

 Learn about factors that affect treatment options.